Daniel Razon: Charities

 Daniel, through his morning talk show Good Morning Kuya and public service program Serbisyong Bayanihan, started many public service projects such as free medical/dental check-ups and medicines for the indigent.
 Razon's regular free medical missions are achieved through his Mobile Clinic Bus, which can reach even far-flung towns in the Philippines.

 On January 15, 2008, Razon's morning TV show Good Morning Kuya was cited by then-DOTC Secretary Leandro Mendoza for establishing a public service program Alay Kay Nanay at Tatay Project for senior citizens riding the MRT3.
 Over 5,000 senior citizens were served by the program and provided free travel aboard the MRT3.

 In February 2009, Razon and Soriano together with the Kamanggagawa Foundation Inc., launched the Isang Araw Lang (Just One Day) advocacy.
 The advocacy aims to educate people to and help the needy for just one day.
 The campaign aims to inspire talented people to commit their talents, skills and resources for the less fortunate, also for just one day.

 He led the construction and currently serves as the president of a free school for tertiary students located in Apalit, Pampanga and Caloocan.
 With this program, Daniel Razon makes sure that every scholars of this program will enjoy zero tuition fees and many other benefits including free food, lodging & transportation.

 In 2011, the Polytechnic University of the Philippines awarded Razon the title of "Doctor of Humanities – Honoris Causa" for his public services and charitable works.

 Razon conceptualized the original charity basketball league in the Philippines, the UNTV Cup, which started in 2013.
-Its goal is to promote camaraderie between government agencies through the most unifying sport in the Philippines, while delivering public service towards marginalized sectors of our society.
+Its goal is to promote camaraderie between government agencies through basketball, while delivering public service towards marginalized sectors of our society.
 The regular season runs from August/September up to March of the following year.
 The awarding of prizes to the agencies' chosen beneficiaries coincide with the UNTV Cup championship games.
 From Season 1 to Season 6, including the three off season tournaments, UNTV Cup has given a total of ₱35 million to the beneficiaries of the participating teams.